 Your family is beautiful, that new project turned out perfectly, and your European vacation was a blast—these are examples of exactly what you should share on social media.
 However, your friends and family shouldn’t have to scroll through 80 images of the same scene.

 Instead, carefully select a few favorites to post.
-Additionally, remember that photos of a fun night can affect your future, so consider getting them printed for display to eliminate the chance of someone sharing them without your permission.
+Additionally, remember that photos of a fun night can affect your future, so consider getting them printed for a display to eliminate the chance of someone sharing them without your permission.

-Also, remember that it’s not just your own reputation in your hands, and that tagging your friends in a compromising photo can have consequences for their future as well.
+Also, remember that it’s not just your own reputation in your hands and that tagging your friends in a compromising photo can have consequences for their future as well.